 We have a new video promoting the geology of the Black Country and a video on the geology of the Stourbridge Canal and Glass Quarter Heritage Trail, which can be viewed below.

 We submitted the Black Country Global Geopark application to the Global Geoparks Network and UNESCO in 2015.
 After a UNESCO inspection visit and attendance at a Global Geopark conference in 2016 we were informed we needed to address several recommendations by UNESCO in 2017.
-We are currently addressing these recommendations before we submit a report to UNESCO in early 2019.
+We have addressed these recommendations and submitted a report to UNESCO in 2019.
 We hope to hear the outcome in Spring 2020.